JTovalin10/project-adam/README.md

 ## Overview

 Project Adam is my journey through systems programming, starting with the fundamentals and building up to running multiple Linux virtual machines on a Raspberry Pi 5.
 Each project builds on the previous ones, creating a cohesive path from basic algorithms to low-level hardware virtualization.

+> **Phase 1 implementations are study artifacts only.** Once I move into networking, distributed systems, and OS work, I will rely on industry-standard libraries (STL, Boost, Folly, `absl`, etc.) rather than the custom data structures built in this repository.
+The custom versions exist purely so I understand their internals.

 **Start Date:** October 24, 2025
 **End Date:** June 2027 (Graduation)